model-checking/kani/docs/src/tutorial-nondeterministic-variables.md

 As a Rust developer, this sounds a lot like the `mem::transmute` operation, which is highly `unsafe`.
 And that's correct.

+In this tutorial, we will show how to:
+ 1. Safely use nondeterministic assignments to generate valid symbolic variables that respect Rust's type invariants.
-In this tutorial, we will show how to safely use nondeterministic assignments to generate valid symbolic variables that respect Rust's type invariants, as well as show how you can specify invariants for types that you define enabling creation of safe nondeterministic variables for those types.
+ 2. Unsafely use nondeterministic assignments to generate unconstrained symbolic variables that do not respect Rust's type invariants.
+ 2. Specify invariants for types that you define, enabling the creation of safe nondeterministic variables for those types.

 ## Safe nondeterministic variables